sheffieldhackspace/Hackspace-Membership-Management-System/README.md

 #### Adding Models

-If you make changes to models or add new DTOs you will need to run `php artian typescript:transform` to update the typescript interfaces.
+If you make changes to models or add new DTOs you will need to run `php artisan typescript:transform` to update the typescript interfaces.

 You should also run `php artisan ide-helper:models -RW` to update the phpdoc blocks in the models.